Ajafarnezhad/portfolio/README.md

 These projects demonstrate fundamental programming concepts and are great for beginners or quick implementations.

 Age Calculator: A Python script that calculates age in years, months, days, hours, and seconds based on birth date.
-Read more
+Includes CLI input, logging, and error handling.
+[Read more](Simple-Projects/age-calculator/README.md)

+Translator App: A Python script for translating text to multiple languages using Google Translate API.
+Features CLI, history tracking, and supported language listing.
+[Read more](Simple-Projects/translator-app/README.md)

+Voice Command App: A Python script that uses speech recognition to process voice commands (e.g., open Google Chrome) in Persian or other languages.
+Includes CLI and cross-platform support.
+[Read more](Simple-Projects/voice-command-app/README.md)

 Weather App: A Python script that fetches and displays current weather for any city using the OpenWeatherMap API.
-Read more
+[Read more](Simple-Projects/weather-app/README.md)

 Rock, Paper, Scissors: A Python game where you play Rock, Paper, Scissors against the computer with a customizable winning score.
-Read more
+[Read more](Simple-Projects/rock-paper-scissors/README.md)

 Love Bot: A Python script that automates typing and sending love messages, with custom or random message options.
-Read more
+[Read more](Simple-Projects/love-bot/README.md)

 Barcode Generator: A Python script that generates QR codes for URLs, text, or vCard contact information with customizable appearance.
-Read more
+[Read more](Simple-Projects/barcode-generator/README.md)

 (Add more simple projects here as they are created.)